 History of Benitoite Gem Mine

 The story of benitoite starts in 1907 with James M. Couch – a Californian rancher who decided to prospect in the Mount Diablo range with an aim to find copper or cinnabar.
 Once, after a few days of research near his campsite, James noticed an exposure with blue crystals.
 The ground below this exposure covered with thousands of these blue crystals.
 Crystals had an intense blue color, they were transparent and glittering – there were no doubts that this is a valuable find.
 When he managed to go through a bush, James found even more – a small cave which was lined with thousands of these gorgeous crystals (this natural wonder, unfortunately, was dynamited later in an unsuccessful attempt to get the crystals).
-The excited miner gathered pockets full with these crystals and rushed to tell about his find.
+The excited miner gathered pockets full of these crystals and rushed to tell about his find.

 It was not clear what kind of stone this is.
 It looked like sapphire, one jeweler considered this to be blue obsidian.
 The prospectors sent the samples to the University of California, Berkeley.
 Only here geologist George Louderback found out that this is a newly discovered mineral.
 He named it benitoite after the site of its find near the headwaters of the San Benito River.